 It is a member of the Royal Malaysian Polo Association and is affiliated to the Hurlingham Polo Association and the Federation of International Polo.

 The Game of Kings attracts not only royalty, but politicians, corporate leaders and diplomats.
-And the Royal Selangor Polo Club is no exception.
+And The Royal Selangor Polo Club is no exception.
 It is not only Kuala Lumpur’s central polo ground, but a hive of social and family activity.
-At present, the Club has 32 Honorary Members, 85 Ordinary Members, 133 Subscribing Members and 48 Annual Members.
+At present, the Club has 21 Honorary Members, 92 Ordinary Members, 139 Subscribing Members and 41 Annual Members.

 HISTORY OF THE CLUB

-When it was expected to be moved because it now sat on land that could be developed, Malaysia then Prime Minister extended the lease of the club to 2026.
-In 2003, the Club’s patron HRH Sultan Sharaffudin Idris Shah of Selangor, granted the Club its Royal Warrant and it became officially known as Royal Selangor Polo Club.
+When it was expected to be moved because it now sat on land that could be developed, Malaysia’s then Prime Minister extended the lease of the Club to 2026.
+In 2003, the Club’s patron HRH Sultan Sharaffudin Idris Shah of Selangor, granted the Club its Royal Warrant and it became officially known as The Royal Selangor Polo Club.

 Dato’ Md.
 Roshdi